Wood drying

 For some purposes, wood is not dried at all, and is used green.
 Often, wood must be in equilibrium with the air outside, as for construction wood, or the air indoors, as for wooden furniture.

-Wood is air-dried or dried in a purpose built oven (kiln).
-Usually the wood is sawn before drying, but sometimes the log is dried whole.
+Typically, wood is sawn before drying in preparation for lumber.
+Usually the log is dried whole, or split when used for firewood.

 Case hardening describes lumber or timber that has been dried too rapidly.
 Wood initially dries from the shell (surface), shrinking the shell and putting the core under compression.
 When this shell has a low moisture content, it will 'set' and resist shrinkage.
 The core of the wood still has a higher moisture content.
 This core will then begin to dry and shrink.
 However, any shrinkage is resisted by the already 'set' shell.
 This leads to reversed stresses; compression stresses on the shell and tension stresses in the core.
 This results in unrelieved stress called case hardening.
 Case-hardened wood may exhibit significant warping when stresses are released by sawing.

 Types of wood

 Wood is divided, according to its botanical origin, into two kinds: softwoods, from coniferous trees, and hardwoods, from broad-leaved trees.
 Softwoods are lighter and generally simple in structure, whereas hardwoods are harder and more complex.
 However, in Australia, softwood generally describes rain forest trees, and hardwood describes Sclerophyll species (Eucalyptus spp).

-Softwoods such as pine are typically much lighter and easier to process than hardwoods such as fruit tree wood.
+Softwoods such as pine are typically much lighter and easier to dry than hardwoods such as fruit tree wood.
 The density of softwoods ranges from 350 kg/m3 to 700 kg/m3, while hardwoods are 450 kg/m3 to 1250 kg/m3.
 Once dried, both consist of approximately 12% of moisture (Desch and Dinwoodie, 1996).
 Because of hardwood's denser and more complex structure, its permeability is much less than that of softwood, making it more difficult to dry.
 Although there are about a hundred times more species of hardwood trees than softwood trees, the ability to be dried and processed faster and more easily makes softwood the main supply of commercial wood nowadays.